sdysch/mancala/README.md

 - [ ] Max score:
 	* Player's moves are chosen by the one which maximises the increase in score from the move
 	* Requires implementation of deep copying of Board class
+- [ ] Max moves:
+	* Make move which maximises the number of moves a player will make
 - [ ] Minimax algorithm:
 	* More complicated, requires depth parameter and alpha/beta pruning (for no crazy runtimes)
 - [ ] Reinforecment learning
+	* Check out keras-rl and gym environment

 ## TODO
 - [ ] Loop over different marble and cups